 It can be daunting to entrust your retirement future to a stranger.
 The stakes are high!
 Take your time to research potential Advisors.
 You’re encouraged to be picky about personal chemistry, credentials, Fiduciary status, and years of experience.
 There are few relationships that rival the intimacy of Client and Advisor.

 As you begin your research, you’ll notice that Retirement Advisors come in every possible shape and form.
 Some specialize in small business exit planning, and others specialize in retirement planning for C-suite executives.
 Make sure they have the appropriate expertise to navigate your financial situation.

 The easiest way to find a Retirement Advisor is by asking friends, family, and peers for referrals.
 You can also look for Retirement Advisors online.
-Many professional financial planning associations offer online databases:
+Remember to verify your Retirement Advisor's Fiduciary status.

 Finally, you can run a quick background check using FINRA’s BrokerCheck, which will show any disciplinary actions and complaints filed against an Advisor.

 5. Interview your top candidates.

 Before hiring your Retirement Advisor, be sure to ask these questions:

 - Are you a Fiduciary?
 If so—are you a fee-only Fiduciary (who only offers advisory services) or a fee-based Fiduciary (who also sells commission-based products)?